c0j0s/NYP-Project-Works/README.md

 # About
-A repo for NYP project works.
+An archive repo for NYP Business Enterprise IT course project work.

 - ICP - PE project
 - FFL - EWP Project